CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 Note that we call `getAll()` instead of accessing `this.posts` directly.
 This way, even if `getAll()` hasn't been called before, we'll be sure to retrieve them.

-Inject the service into the posts route and call it in the `model()` method to return the data:
+Inject the service into the post route and call it in the `model()` method to return the data:

 ```diff
  import Route from '@ember/routing/route';